-Baltimore celebrates its diversity, which is reflected throughout the city and our vibrant culinary scene is no exception.
+Baltimore celebrates its diversity and its entrepreneurial maker spirit – and our vibrant culinary scene is no exception.
 Be sure to sample some of these African American owned restaurants while in Baltimore.

 Land of Kush serves vegan and vegetarian soul food, the kind that will make you say “I can’t believe it’s veggie!”
 Everything on the menu is vegetarian or vegan friendly, from the crab cakes and BBQ ribs to the curry chicken and sweet potato cake.

 Terra Café takes great pride in cooked-from-scratch meals made on the premises, and takes great care in selecting the best and finest ingredients.
 The food is as eclectic as the community they serve, with everything from jerk chicken and cream of crab soup to Belgian waffles and paninis.

 Connie’s Chicken & Waffles has been dedicated to serving southern-style chicken and waffles inside the historic Lexington Market for years.
 Here you’ll find the highest quality chicken with every type of waffle you can imagine – buttermilk, cinnamon, red velvet, Oreo and more.

 Opened in 2011 by James Hamlin, the bakery’s signature item is “poppay’s rolls,” enormous buttery rolls that will make you want another.
 You can also find a delicious selection of breads, cakes, pies and pastries.
 After placing your order, learn about the history of African Americans in Baltimore from the information hanging on the walls and check out the murals outside the bakery.